What is business process automation? Benefits and uses

 Do I need technical skills to set up automation in my small business?

-Most modern tools for automating target non-technical users.
-Platforms like Xero offer built-in ways to automate that require no coding.
+Most modern automation tools are built for non-technical users.
+Platforms like Xero offer built-in automation that requires no coding.
 More advanced setups may benefit from help from your accountant or a consultant.

 Can small businesses afford business process automation?

 Yes.
-Many tools for automating use pricing you subscribe to that starts under $50 per month.
+Many automation tools use subscription pricing that starts under $50 per month.
 The time you save and the errors you reduce typically deliver positive ROI within the first few months.

 What's the difference between BPA and BPM?